Assessment Arrangements to Support the NI Curriculum

 This work helped inform CCEA's most recent policy advice to the Minister on changes to the assessment arrangements.

 Schools are required to assess and report pupils' progress in the cross-curricular skills.
-At Key Stages 1 and 2, teachers assess and report with reference to the Levels of Progression for Communication, Using Mathematics and Using ICT.
+At Key Stages 1 and 2, teachers assess and report with reference to the Levels of Progression for Communication and Using Mathematics.
+(There is no requirement to use the Levels of Progression, as yet, for Using ICT although schools must still assess and report progress for their pupils).
 For Communication and Using Mathematics schools are required to report numerical outcomes to parents and to CCEA at the end of each key stage.
-In 2013/14 revised moderation processes for Communication and Using Mathematics are in place to quality assure outcomes.
+Moderation processes for Communication and Using Mathematics are in place to quality assure outcomes.

 After the rollout of the Assessing the Cross-Curricular Skills INSET in 2012/13, CCEA talked to a number of schools about how it had helped them to plan for the implementation of the new Assessment Arrangements.